-This website is produced by Philipp Budka, a social and cultural anthropologist from Vienna, Austria, providing information about his work, publications, projects and university courses.
+This is the website of Philipp Budka, a sociocultural anthropologist from Vienna, Austria.
+It provides information about his work, publications, projects and university courses.

-To learn more about Philipp's research and teaching activities take a look at his blog, where he is writing about the anthropology of media and technology, digital anthropology, indigenous internet practices and media, technology enhanced learning and his ethnographic fieldwork.
-Or follow him via twitter.
+To learn more about Philipp's research and teaching activities take a look at his blog, or follow him @philbu.